-Served ice cold, my Roasted Jalapeno Gazpacho Soup recipe is a light, healthy summer soup filled with veggies and is deliciously refreshing.
+With a ridiculously low 32-calories.
+My Roasted Jalapeno Gazpacho Soup recipe is a light, healthy, summer soup, served ice cold, it is filled with veggies, and is deliciously refreshing.
 Spicy and cool at the same time, I roast the peppers outside on the grill to give them a nice mellow and smoky flavor.
-A toasted baguette with avocado, pickled red onions, and crumbled goat cheese is the perfect side, it’s what you need as the temperatures soar.
+A toasted baguette with avocado, pickled red onions, and crumbled goat cheese is the perfect side for this Gazpacho recipe.
+This ice-cold summer soup is exactly what you need as the temperatures soar.

-I like a nicely chilled Sauvignon Blanc, it is an ideal companion that pairs well with this spicy gazpacho.
-So, chill out, relax and enjoy a break from hot food.
+I like a nicely chilled Sauvignon Blanc, it is an ideal companion that pairs well with this spicy gazpacho recipe.
+So, chill out, relax, and enjoy a break from hot food.

 Here is my Roasted Jalapeno Gazpacho recipe:

 Roasted Jalapeno Gazpacho